Akatmks/homebrew-vapoursynth-plugins/README.md

 brew install --HEAD vapoursynth-bestsource
 ```

 lsmas can be a little bit dedicate.
 From my own testing in mid 2025, it looks like lsmas with FFmpeg 6 is the only version that can seek accurately.
-Updates and fixes happen all the time in the original lsmas repository so your mileage may vary.
+Updates and fixes happen all the time in the original lsmas repository so your mileage may vary. <sub><sup><sub>Or you can use BestSource above or ffms2 below.</sub></sup></sub>

 To install lsmas compiled with [HomeOfAviSynthPlusEvolution/FFmpeg](https://github.com/HomeOfAviSynthPlusEvolution/FFmpeg/tree/custom-patches-for-lsmashsource):
 ```sh